jCosta16/NBA_Draft/README.md

 To deploy the application HTML/CSS, Javascript, D3, Leaflet, and Plotly where used to create dynamic and interactive data visualizations.

-For this to fully work, I ask you to use your own API KEY, since I uploaded my config.js in a git ignore.
+For this to fully work, I ask you to use your own Mapbox API KEY, since I uploaded my config.js in a git ignore.

 ## Application Images